-Do you disagree with a decision made by municipality about an objection you have made?
+Do you disagree with a decision of the municipality about an objection you have made?
 Then you can appeal it.
 This is usually with the court.

 Approach